 I’ve been able to immediately see if something in our UI is producing an unexpected behavior (like a filter being turned on) and using FullStory to diagnose bugs in this context has been a game changer — no screenshots required!

 We’re happy to move away from the useful-but-overly-flat screenshot!
-Thanks to FullStory automatically recording user sessions, Clubhouse has an instantly available treasure trove of “session screenshots” to help teams understand and diagnose behaviors on demand.
+Thanks to FullStory automatically recording user sessions, Shortcut has an instantly available treasure trove of “session screenshots” to help teams understand and diagnose behaviors on demand.

 Press play for immediate understanding.